-If your only experience of Macon, Georgia, is seeing its name on the mileage signs while whizzing down I-75, you’re missing out.
-Aboout 80 miles southeast of Atlanta, Macon is Georgia’s 4th largest city and has a rich Native American, Civil War and music heritage.
+About 80 miles southeast of Atlanta, Macon is Georgia’s 4th largest city and has a rich Native American, Civil War and music heritage.
+So, if your only experience of Macon, Georgia, is seeing its name on the mileage signs while whizzing down I-75, you’re missing out.
 With so many top things to do in Macon, Georgia, we decided to make it our destination instead of a blur from the car window.

 Ocmulgee Mounds National Historic Park

-With free admission and plenty of space to roam Ocmulgee Mounds National Historic Site is one of the top things to do in Macon, Georgia.
-This National Park site is dedicated to preserving a prehistoric American Indian site used in several different times and different groups.
+With free admission and plenty of space to roam, Ocmulgee Mounds National Historic Site is one of the top things to do in Macon, Georgia.
+This National Park is dedicated to preserving a prehistoric American Indian site used at various times and by different groups.

-Best of all, you can keep your kids active on vacation as your kids learn about 12,000 years of American Indian culture at the Ocmulgee Mounds National Historic Park.
-The Indian mounds are fascinating and you can peek inside one and climb to the top of another.
+Best of all, you can keep your kids active on vacation while they learn about 12,000 years of American Indian culture at the Ocmulgee Mounds National Historic Park.
+The Indian mounds are fascinating, and you can peek inside one and climb to the top of another.

 Ocmulgee Mounds National Historic Park Visitor Center

-In the visitor’s center you’ll want to check out the museum.
-In the largest archaeology dig in American history more than 2,000 artifacts in the museum were excavated on site.
-Each of the items dates back to 10,000 BCE to the 1800s.
+You’ll want to check out the museum in the visitor’s center.
+In the largest archaeology dig in American history, more than 2,000 artifacts in the museum were excavated on-site.
+Each item dates back to 10,000 BCE to the 1800s.

 There’s also a 17-minute interpretive film shown at the visitor center.
 It covers the history of the Ocmulgee Mounds, a great overview for most visitors.